C212 - Marketing

 Why Other Options Are Wrong:

-It is primarily used for market research
+It reduces the need for market research

 Explanation